Our 401(k) plan solution makes plan design easier for you and retirement savings more accessible for your clients.

 Profit-sharing flexibility.
 Business owners have the option to contribute company profits back to employees’ 401(k) plan accounts.

 Payroll provider integrations.
-Business owners can save time and reduce errors by automating contribution reporting from their payroll provider system directly into Simply Retirement by Principal®.
+For the first three years, business owners can save time and reduce errors by automating contribution reporting from their payroll provider system directly into Simply Retirement by Principal®.

 Easy-to-use online platform for plan administration.
 Business owners will manage their plan using the intuitive Ubiquity Retirement + Savings® platform.